RRB Technician Expected Cut Off 2026, Know Qualifying Marks

 OBCSCSTEWSNotes

-There are various factors that will influence the RRB Technician Expected Cut Off 2025.
+There are various factors, such as the number of candidates, vacancy count, difficulty level of the exam, and more, that will influence the RRB Technician expected cut off 2026.
 Some of them are given below:

 1. Number of Candidates: A higher candidate-to-vacancy ratio can increase cut-offs.

-2. Exam Difficulty: If CBT-1 or CBT-2 is tough, normalized scores will adjust, potentially lowering the cut-off.
+2. Exam Difficulty: If CBT-1 or CBT-2 is tough, normalised scores will adjust, potentially lowering the cut-off.

 3. Vacancy Count: More vacancies can reduce cut-off scores, while fewer vacancies push them higher.